Maki1209/mariosolis.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-This project use the public data that it is available in Kaggle website thought [this link](https://www.kaggle.com/competitions/santander-product-recommendation/data).
+This project use the public dataset that it is available in Kaggle website thought [this link](https://www.kaggle.com/datasets/gabrielpmaia1323/data-set-open-finance-credit-card).